Seagate/cortx-k8s/GLOSSARY.md

 ### Liveness Probe

 The kubelet uses [liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) to know when to restart a container.
-For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
+For example, liveness probes could catch a deadlock where an application is running but unable to make progress.
 Restarting a container in such a state can help to make the application more available despite bugs.

 ### Managed resources